Search the Market

 The Chinese New Year starts with the new moon on the first day of the new year and ends on the full moon, which is the 15th day, called the Lantern Festival, which is celebrated at night with lantern displays and children carrying lanterns in a parade.

-2016 is the Year of the Monkey.
-It begins February 8.
+2017 is the Year of the Rooster.
+It begins January 28.

 To celebrate the Chinese New Year, many people clean their houses to remove bad luck and get a fresh start on the new year.
 Red decorations and banners are hung to wish people good fortune and health.